Multiple Solid Bodies#

 )

 The rubber is associated to a Neo-Hookean material formulation whereas the steel is modeled by a linear elastic material formulation.
+Due to the large rotation, its large-strain formulation is required.
 For each material a solid body is created.

 # two material model formulations